 When we germinate a Cannabis plant and plant it correctly, even though we begin to give it only twelve hours of light and twelve of absolute darkness, the plant will not flower.
 This happens because the plant needs to have certain sexual maturity before it will start to bloom (maturity is obtained between 3 and 6 weeks after it is germinated).

 Standard 18/6 grow cycle for marijuana.

-Because of this, we have always tried to stimulate the growth of the plant to the maximum until at least it has that sexual maturity necessary to begin to bloom.
-With cycles of 18 hours of light and 6 of darkness, the plant can develop at a very good rate due to a large number of hours of light it has to perform photosynthesis.
+Because of this, we have always tried to stimulate the growth of the plant to the maximum until at least it has the sexual maturity necessary to begin to bloom.
+With cycles of 18 hours of light and 6 of darkness, the plant can develop at a very good rate due to the large number of hours of light it has to perform photosynthesis.

 The same happens if we give it twenty-four consecutive hours of light during the growth stage … although many growers prefer to leave a few hours of darkness, to avoid stressing the plant.

 When the plant has a certain height, a certain structural development, it is when it is decided to go to flowering, bearing in mind that during the first weeks of flowering the plant will continue to grow at high speed.

 But….
 And if instead of applying a cycle of growth and one of flowering.
 What if we grow marijuana at 12/12 from seed?
 What would happen?

 Well, you would save a good amount of electricity (a minimum of 180 hours of consumption) and have: